Rajpratik71/linux-manPages/snap.md

    login
        Authenticate to snapd and the store

        The login command authenticates the user to snapd and the snap store, and saves credentials into the ~/.snap/auth.json file.
-Further  commu‐ nication with snapd will then be made using those credentials.
+Further communication with snapd will then  be  made  using  those credentials.

        It's  not necessary to log in to interact with snapd.
-Doing so, how‐ ever, enables purchasing of snaps using 'snap buy', as  well  as  some some developer-oriented features as detailed in the help for the find, install and refresh commands.
+Doing so, however, enables purchasing of snaps using 'snap buy', as well as some some developer-oriented features as detailed in the help for the find, install and refresh commands.

        An account can be set up at https://login.ubuntu.com